Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "Maybe I should."
 She grunted, teetering on her feet as she staggered towards Vedreg.
 "The hell did he hit me with?"

-"Looks like...a steel ball of some kind."
+"Looks like... a steel ball of some kind."
 Julian held it up.

 "Oh.
-The...Huh.
+The...
+Huh.
 The Huh."

 "What?"

 "Forget it.
-How...how are the guys?"
+How... how are the guys?"

 "Alive, but barely responding.
 You've all got serious concussions, I don't know..."